 - The TreeSet can only accept generic types which are comparable.

-For example, the StringBuffer class implement the Comparable interface.
+For example, the StringBuffer class implements the Comparable interface